amazonview/microsoftsetupservices/index.rst

 ##################
-Steps to Download and Install Office Home 2024
+How to Download and Install Microsoft Office Home 2024

 ##################

 .. meta::